torvalds/linux/Documentation/filesystems/ramfs-rootfs-initramfs.rst

-This has the memory efficiency advantages of initramfs (no ramdisk block device) but the separate packaging of initrd (which is nice if you have non-GPL code you'd like to run from initramfs, without conflating it with the GPL licensed Linux kernel binary).
+This has the memory efficiency advantages of initramfs (no ramdisk block device) but the separate packaging of initrd (which is nice if you have non-GPL code you'd like to run from initramfs, without conflating it with the GPL licensed GNU/Linux kernel binary).

 It can also be used to supplement the kernel's built-in initramfs image.
 The files in the external archive will overwrite any conflicting files in